Our staff is dedicated to serving the Parishioners at Church of the Ascension.

 Rector

-The Rev. Alex Dyer
+The Reverend Alex Dyer

 Alex most recently served a canon in the Office of the Bishop staff in the Episcopal Diocese of Colorado.
 His responsibilities included congregational vitality, church governance, mission, social justice, and property management.
 Before moving to Colorado, he was the priest-in-charge at St. Thomas’ Parish, located in the Dupont Circle neighborhood of Washington, DC.